racenis/tram-sdk/README.md

 - Graphics menu

 #### Should do later
-- Make the engine work without any files
-	- That means that it will run just fine without any files on the disk
-- Make it so that it is possible to launch multiple resource loader threads

 - Rewrite Queue template
 	- So that there are no need for LOCK() and UNLOCK() methods
+- Make it so that it is possible to launch multiple resource loader threads
 - Also rewrite Stackpool
 - Add emscripten to maketool
 - Make Raycast that returns multiple points
 - Add constraints to PhysicsComponents
 - Models with different sets of materials
-	- While doing this it would also be good to have models with more than 15 materials
 - Flat shaded color material
 - Textured material with alpha test but with flat color
 	- Instead of dropping the fragment it would make it a flat color